The Hom-Yang-Baxter equation and Hom-Lie algebras: Abstract

 \section{Abstract}

 Motivated by recent work on Hom-Lie algebras, a twisted version of the Yang-Baxter equation, called the Hom-Yang-Baxter equation (HYBE), was introduced by the author in \cite{yau5}.
 In this paper, several more classes of solutions of the HYBE are constructed.
-Some of these solutions of the HYBE are closely related to the quantum enveloping algebra of $sl(2)$, the Jones-Conway polynomial, and Yetter-Drinfel'd modules.
-We also construct a new infinite sequence of solutions of the HYBE from a given one.
-Along the way, we compute all the Lie algebra endomorphisms on the $(1+1)$-Poincar\'{e} algebra and $sl(2)$.
+Some of these solutions of the HYBE are closely related to the quantum enveloping algebra of $\fsl(2)$, the Jones-Conway polynomial, and Yetter-Drinfel'd modules.
+Under some invertibility conditions, we construct a new infinite sequence of solutions of the HYBE from a given one.

 \keywords{The Hom-Yang-Baxter Equation, Hom-Lie algebra, Yetter-Drinfel'd module.}

 \subjclass[2000]{16W30, 17A30, 17B37, 81R50}

 \sqsp